prody/ProDy/doc/examples/dynamics/enm/anm.rst

 By default, modes with zero eigenvalues are excluded.
 If they were retained, slowest non-trivial mode would have index 6.

-Get the slowest mode by indexing :class:`ANM` instance as follows:
+Get the slowest mode by indexing :class:`~.ANM` instance as follows:

 >>> slowest_mode = anm[0]
 >>> print( slowest_mode.getEigenvalue().round(3) )